catmcgee/plata-mia/README.md

 **Privacy-Preserving Cross-Chain Payments**

-Plata Mia enables anyone to have spendable stealth balances on Asset Hub that are unlinkable to their wallet or other stealth balances.
+Plata Mia enables anyone to have spendable stealth balances on any chain that are unlinkable to their wallet or other stealth balances.

+It uses Hyperbridge to spend the stealth balances that exist on Asset Hub anywhere.
+It then uses xx-network to send private notifications so we don't to have a use a tagging system (more private!)

 ---